 );

-.
-You can directly set values to this array, but here the pack_bytes()
+The packet payload (data part) is an array derived from smblbuf<uint8_t> obtained by pkt.get_payload().
+You can directly set values to this array, but here the pack_bytes() function is used to set values.

-object.
+make_pair(FOURCC,4):make_pairis from the C++ standard library and creates astd::pairobject.
 For a string type, it means writing 4 bytes from the beginning explicitly.
 (Strings can be confusing regarding including or excluding the terminator, so here the number of bytes to write is explicitly specified.)- Specifying a

-type writes 4 bytes in big-endian order. - The same applies for
+uint32_ttype writes 4 bytes in big-endian order. - The same applies for

-You can also write data using a uint8_t
+You can also write data using a uint8_t pointer.

 auto&& pay = pkt.get_payload(); // get buffer object.